npickens/htx/README.md

 As stated previously, it is important to always use curly braces for control statements, even if they seem optional when writing the template.
-Even though the `for` loop in the uncompiled template only contains one line in its body, note that it turns into three lines of code in the compiled function.
+Even though the `for` loop in the uncompiled template only contains one child/tag, note that it turns into three lines of code in the compiled function.

 ## JavaScript Library